-- 15.1.1 The Impact Assessment was prepared in the course of the policy drafting process, with the contribution of experts on internal models from different national competent authorities and EIOPA. - 15.1.2 Stakeholders were pre-consulted in the preparation of the Guidelines.
+- 15.1.1The Impact Assessment was prepared in the course of the policy drafting process, with the contribution of experts on internal models from different national competent authorities and EIOPA. - 15.1.2 Stakeholders were pre-consulted in the preparation of the Guidelines.

-- 15.1.3 Undertakings using internal models for the calculation of their Solvency Capital Requirements should comply with the validation standards set out in Article 124 of Solvency II as further specified in [Articles 229 TSIM18 and 230 TSIM19 of the draft Implementing Measures]. - 15.1.4 For this purpose the undertaking should have a model validation process specifying: - the processes and methods used to validate the internal model and their purposes; - for each part of the internal model, the frequency of regular validations and the circumstances which trigger additional validation; - the persons who are responsible for each validation task; - the procedure to be followed in the event that the model validation process identifies problems with the reliability of the internal model and the decision-making process to address those concerns.
+- 15.1.3 Undertakings using internal models for the calculation of their Solvency Capital Requirements should comply with the validation standards set out in Article 124 of Solvency II as further specified in Articles 241 and 242 of the Implementing Measures]. - 15.1.4 For this purpose the undertaking should have a model validation process specifying: - the processes and methods used to validate the internal model and their purposes; - for each part of the internal model, the frequency of regular validations and the circumstances which trigger additional validation; - the persons who are responsible for each validation task; - the procedure to be followed in the event that the model validation process identifies problems with the reliability of the internal model and the decision-making process to address those concerns.